Jolly-Pirate/conductor-docker/README.md

 When you enter the docker, you can type `exit`, this will exit it and leave it running of course.

 `./run.sh enter` will re-enter it.

+After entering the container, run `conductor`.

+You can find detailed usages at the original link at https://github.com/Netherdrake/conductor.